aarnphm/aarnphm.github.io/content/quotes.md

 Throw me some wisdom, and advices?
 I have none. -- Jesse Camacho

+Your life so far is a drawing canvas.
+You can't change what's already been drawn, but you can always paint a new line. -- paraphrased from [@tommytrxnh](https://twitter.com/tommytrxnh)

 ## On bits and bytes.

 Computer is a bicycle for the mind. -- [Steve Jobs](https://www.youtube.com/watch?v=ob_GX50Za6c&ab_channel=MichaelLawrence)